CryptoTengo/PanjoCoin/docs/Tokenimics.md

 ## 4.1 Total Allocation Verification

-500B + 120B + 100B + 100B + 80B + 50B + 50B
+500B + 120B + 100B + 80B + 50B + 50B
 = 1,000,000,000,000 PNJC
 = 100% of total supply

+---

 ## 4.2 Charity Allocation

-The 5% Charity allocation is reserved for ClownCare-related charitable purposes.
+The 5% Charity Allocation is reserved for ClownCare-related charitable purposes.

 This allocation is intended for periodic support of approved charitable initiatives and is not a permanent operating subsidy.

-The use of this allocation must remain transparent and publicly verifiable whenever possible.
+The use of this allocation should remain transparent and traceable where applicable.

 ---

 # 🔄 5.
 Circulation Model